core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * 'topic_data_uri', with value the URI of the topic data resource for subscribing to a pubsub topic encoded as a CBOR text string.

-* 'rt', with value the resource type "core.ps.conf" associated with topic configuration resources, encoded as a CBOR text string
+* 'rt', with value the resource type "core.ps.conf" associated with topic resources, encoded as a CBOR text string

 <!-- TBD ACE goes out of the doc and is added as a extensible property coming from ACE.
 I just add an IANA ref to that.
 Discovery as a function of the authorization status of the client -->